ErikHartman/bopep/README.md

 Details on running can be found in [examples](examples/how_to_run/README.md).

+## Cite

+If you use this paper, please cite:

+If you use BoGA, please cite:

+Additionally, please cite the relevant papers below for your use case:

 ## Credits

-Credits go out to those who have created great packages and tools such as ESM, LocalColabFold, PyRosetta, torch, optuna and other modules.
+Credits go out to those who have created great packages and tools such as ESM, LocalColabFold, PyRosetta, torch, optuna and other modules:

-Cite these modules:

 ```bib
 @article{Mirdita2022,